dhoard/k-synthetic-test/README.md

 You need to create a unique test topic per application instance with enough partitions to span all brokers

+### Self-Managed Kafka

+The configuration `test.properties` in https://github.com/dhoard/k-synthetic-test/blob/main/configuration/test.properties should be self-explanatory

 ### Confluent Cloud

 **Step 1**